13 customer segments you can identify and tailor your marketing messages for

 Because segmenting customers based on their behavior eliminates the guesswork – they literally show you what marketing works with them so you can just replicate it and get results.

-By segmenting, you categorize your customers into smaller groups of people that have something in common and that makes thinking of offers and calls to action easier.
+By ecommerce customer segmentation, you categorize your customers into smaller groups of people that have something in common and that makes thinking of offers and calls to action easier.

 Worry not.
 Here, we outline the basic customer segments online stores often have and suggest how to reach out to each one with relevant offers.

-Note: we recommend using an ecommerce CRM for segmentation – one that can filter by actions and events is best.
+Note: we recommend using an ecommerce CRM for customer base segmentation – one that can filter by actions and events is best.

 Every online shop should have some customers that spend a lot more than the average.
 They can either shop very often or they make large orders.
 Either way, they’re valuable for you because they make you far better profit than others who cost the same to acquire.

 High spenders should be treated probably best of all customers and kept for as long as possible.
+They are the most important target customer segment.
 Your communication and offers for them should show appreciation and make their shopping experience pleasant and convenient.

 How to identify them?